Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

   - msal-java
   - azure-active-directory
   - microsoft-identity-platform
-name: Enable your Java Servlet web app to sign in users to your Azure Active Directory tenant with the Microsoft identity platform
+name: Enable your Java Servlet web app to sign in users with the Microsoft identity platform
 urlFragment: ms-identity-java-servlet-webapp-authentication
-description: "This sample demonstrates a Java Servlet web app that signs in users to your Azure AD tenant with the Microsoft identity platform"
+description: "This sample demonstrates a Java Servlet web app that signs in users with sthe Microsoft identity platform"
 ---
 # Enable your Java Servlet web app to sign in users to your Azure Active Directory tenant with the Microsoft identity platform